 Origin Systems Inc. is founded in 1983 by Richard Garriott, his older brother Robert, their father Owen, Keith Zabalaoui, Ken Arnold and Chuck Bueche.
 Robert is the one handling the business side of things.
 That fall the company releases Ultima III: Exodus, with some major advances over the previous games.
 A multi-party system is introduced, allowing the player to create four adventurers to control.
 The combat system is also revamped, with a zoom-in to the battle, and allowing each character a turn to attack.
 Also released that year is the oddball Ultima: Escape from Mt.
 Drash, for Commodore’s VIC-20 computer.
 The game is made by Keith Zabalaoui.
 It tasks players to escape the 15-level dungeon of Mt.
 Drash and features a screen split into multiple views: a 3D view of the dungeon hallways and rooms, as well as an overhead view of the layout and a tactical battle screen along the bottom portion.
 The graphics are comprised of the built-in graphical character symbols on the VIC.
 Sierra slaps an Ultima label on the game to help it sell, but it moves so little units that it eventually becomes a highly sought rarity item for game collectors.

 Signing a distribution deal with Electronic Arts in 1984, Origin begins work on the next installment, the first in the “Avatar” trilogy, which will be a drastic departure from the original trilogy games.
 It is the first “ethics” based CRPG, requiring the player to answer moral questions, whose answers determine their character.
 Actions taken throughout the game are remembered by the citizens of the world, and one could be refused business at a local shop if one’s reputation was tarnished enough.
 Instead of simply roaming the countryside looking for orc ass to kick, the player must seek out the temples of the eight virtues and integrate them into his being.
-The Apple II version of Ultima IV: Quest of the Avatar is released in 1985, and in 1988 Ultima V: Warriors of Destiny becomes the final game for that platform as Origin games move exclusively to the PC.
+The Apple II version of Ultima IV: Quest of the Avatar is released in 1985, and in 1988 Ultima V: Warriors of Destiny becomes the final game for that platform as Origin games move exclusively to the PC for development and release.
 This same year also marks Origin’s re-release of the original three Ultima games in a single package, so newcomers can see where it all began.
 Ultima VI: The False Prophet arrives in 1990, introducing an isometric view of the action.
 1992 sees the release of Ultima VII: The Black Gate, the last game independently produced by Origin.
 EA buys the company that year in a deal worth $35 million, paid for with around 1.3 million in EA shares.
 Richard Garriott retains his position as President and CEO as Origin.

 Ultima Underworld: The Stygian Abyss is another huge departure in the series, being one of the earliest fully graphic first-person 3D games.
 It is released in March of 1992, preceding id Software’s 3D makeover of MUSE’s Castle Wolfensein by two months.
 It also features several technological advances over id’s product, including the player’s ability to look up and down.
 A sequel, Ultima Underworld II: Labyrinth of Worlds, follows the next year.
 In 1997, in the middle of the multiplayer gaming explosion, the company releases two years of work with Ultima Online, the largest Internet gaming system yet conceived.
 Here players can move about the Ultima universe with a large number of real-life human counterparts online, joining guilds and participating in multi-character quests assigned by Lord British himself.
 There are, however, several disgruntled players who sue Origin in 1998, represented by George Schultz of the law firm of Bauer and Schultz.
 The lawsuit claims several failures of Origin to meet its extravagant promises for the service a year after its creation, such as regular, unscheduled down-times and surprise costs not explained to the consumer.
 The suit is settled in 1999, with EA donating $15,000 dollars to the San Jose Tech Museum of Innovation, although not officially admitting to any wrong-doing.